Walt-H/real-python-interview-question/README.md

 ```
 Create an HTTP client that hits the three endpoints (as described in the link) that processes the returned JSON.

-It should then be printed in a meaningful way to the user.
+Format and print the processed data in a meaningful way.

 The endpoint you hit is based on console arguments, where some will need additional arguments (i.e pass)
 ```